">

 Nokia 5500 Sport

-About: Nokia 5500 Sport is a smartphone running Symbian v9.1 operating system and the S60 3rd Edition user interface, announced on May 10, 2006.
-This was the first Nokia handset ever to feature text to speech and motion sensor features.
+📰 Why this phone matters: Nokia 5500 Sport is a smartphone running Symbian v9.1 operating system and the S60 3rd Edition user interface, announced on May 10, 2006.
+This was the first Nokia handset ever to feature text to speech and motion sensor features.📝 Reviews when released: Mobile Review 🔗

 -